tmecklem/realtime-web/slides/index.md

 Not great!

-Next slide: (Katie) Those are all problems...
+Next slide: Those are all problems...

 -->

 <!--
-Katie

-Those are all problems, for sure, but they're tactical problems about the system or create process problems outside of the system.
-I want to take us a little deeper and ask you all  put on your empathy hats, and think about how this is affecting the customer's **experience**.
-You have two people who are both trying to buy the same thing.
-They both add it to their cart and one gets distracted or something comes up and they decide they'll check out later.
-In the meantime, the other makes a decision and the item goes out of stock.
-Now, the first person comes back to the page and it still looks like the item is available and then they get hit with an error, seemingly out of nowhere.
-The person who ended up not being able to purchase the scarf may feel a sense of betrayal or frustration.
-The entire time while shopping, they had no reason to believe that they should have acted faster.

-Maybe they were wanting to buy that scarf as a birthday present for their grandmother.
-And if they had known it was the last one, they would have acted faster.
-Or if they had known they only had a certain amount of time to keep that item in their cart, they would have made a different decision.
-Now, because we didn't provide the user with accurate, realtime information, We've now created a problem for the user that they could have avoided had they had all the information when they needed it.
+Those are problems.
+They are tactical problems.
+They are our problems, from a business perspective.

+But let's step back one level and think about it differently.

+How is the user feeling right now?
+Because what we did was take our problem, and we put it onto the user.

+We don't know their motivations or their desires or what they need.
+Maybe Tim had a very strong sentimental reason to buy that scarf and we did the equivalent of ripping it out of his cart before he could check it out.

+What are his options now?

+Maybe find a different one.
+Maybe go somewhere else to buy it.
+Maybe he doesn't have any options.
+We certainly left him in a dead end situation in the interface right?

 So, while the solution prevents a system problem of two people purchasing the same item, it actually ignores the people problem that it creates by not allowing them to make informed decisions based on accurate information.

-So what does a better solution look like?
+So what does one example of a better solution look like?

 Next slide: (Tim) demo of better solution